Calibrated Multi-Level Quantile Forecasting: Gradient equilibrium

-This comes from rearranging \eqref{eq:OGD_update} to get $\g_t(\theta_t) = (\theta_t - \theta_{t+1})/\eta$ and then averaging over $t$.
-Since $\theta_1$ is chosen by us, it is bounded.
-Thus, if we can bound $\theta_{T+1}$, this would imply a bound on the average gradient. \cite{angelopoulos2025gradient} show that a sufficient condition for $\theta_{T+1}$ to be bounded or sublinear in $T$ is for the loss functions to be Lipschitz and restorative at all time steps.
-Lipschitzness is a standard condition, and we say a loss function is \emph{L-Lipschitz} if all of its subgradients $g$ satisfy $\|g(\theta)\|_2 \leq L$ for all $\theta$.
-Restoravity is a new condition that they introduce, which we now describe.
+Since $\btheta_1$ is chosen by us, it is bounded.
+Thus if we can bound $\btheta_{T+1}$, this would imply a bound on the average gradient. \cite{angelopoulos2025gradient} show that a sufficient condition for $\theta_{T+1}$ to be bounded or sublinear in $T$ is for the loss functions to satisfy two conditions.
+The first is Lipschitzness; this is a standard condition, and we recall that a loss $\ell$ is said to be \emph{L-Lipschitz} if for all $\btheta$, all of its subgradients $\g(\btheta)$ satisfy $\|g(\theta)\|_2 \leq L$.
+The second is a new condition that they call restorativity, which we describe below.